-Think You Have Coronavirus?
+Think You Have COVID-19?
 Here’s What To Do

 This content has been verified by Kimber Simmons, MD, MS. She is is an assistant professor of Pediatrics at the Barbara Davis Center for Diabetes in Aurora, CO.
 In addition, she serves on the Beyond Type 1 Science Advisory Committee.

-According to the Centers for Disease Control and Prevention (CDC), if you have contracted the current novel Coronavirus (COVID-19) or believe you may have because you have the recognized symptoms of fever, cough or shortness of breath, there are necessary steps you should take to reduce the impact on those around you and those in your community.
+According to the Centers for Disease Control and Prevention (CDC), if you have contracted (COVID-19) or believe you may have because you have the recognized symptoms of fever, cough or shortness of breath, there are necessary steps you should take to reduce the impact on those around you and those in your community.

 Do not panic.
 If you have mild symptoms, the CDC does not recommend seeing a healthcare provider.
-Make sure to get plenty of rest, drink fluids and take pain and fever reducing medication (acetaminophen) if needed.
+Make sure to get plenty of rest, drink fluids and take pain and fever-reducing medication (acetaminophen) if needed.
 If you are over age 60 or have a chronic medical condition like heart disease, lung disease, a compromised immune system or kidney disease, your healthcare provider may want to evaluate you in person.
-It’s unclear whether or not people with Type 1 diabetes and no other chronic diseases are at higher risk of developing serious complications from COVID-19.

 Call your doctor.
 If you have fever, cough, or shortness of breath and think that you have been exposed to COVID-19, use telehealth or phone to contact your healthcare provider.
 In most cases, a visit to a medical office is NOT required, and advice for supportive care can be given over the phone or computer.
 If you already have an appointment for another reason, reschedule if possible.
 If your appointment can’t be delayed or rescheduled, call ahead to warn the office that you may have COVID-19 so that they can appropriately prepare and protect themselves and others.